They play for one of London’s proudest clubs – but when it comes to their Cockney credentials, how do Arsenal’s stars stack up? Henrikh ...

 1. Comic books

 The right copy in your comic book collection could make you a major profit on your original purchase.
-Rare and vintage is the golden combination for comics, as one lucky owner of a 1938 copy of Action Comics #1 found out when it sold for almost £770,0001 at an auction in August this year.
+Rare and vintage is the golden combination for comics, as one lucky owner of a 1938 copy of Action Comics #1 found out when it sold for almost £770,0001 at an auction in August 2016.

 The comic that launched Superman cost just 49p2 at the time of publication, which means, according to our number nerds’ calculations, its value increased by 157,000,000% – not bad for The Man of Steel.